 Keep It Easy to Type and Pronounce

-You should make sure that your domain name is easy to spell, type, and pronounce.
+As you go about mastering how to start your own website, ensuer that your domain name is easy to spell, type, and pronounce.
 If you plan to create a branded email ID based on your domain name, it makes even more sense to keep your domain name simple.

 Avoid using hyphens.
 There are chances that the domain name you want is already taken.
 You might want to add a hyphen to make your domain name unique.
 But, searchers are prone to landing on your competitor’s site if they omit the hyphen while typing your domain name.

-Try to avoid double letters.
+Another important tip when learning how to start your own website is to avoid double letters.
 Domain names like “pressetup.com” are prone to typos if people misspell them.
 So, avoid using unnecessary double letters and tricky spellings in your quest to come up with unique names.

 Keep Your Name Scalable